 clients in order to obtain the best loans available.

-Q. How important is it for a buyer to obtain a formal home inspection when buying a
+Q. How important is it for a buyer to obtain a formal home inspection when

 A. It is absolutely essential for a buyer to obtain a professional, objective, written report.
-If

-that repairs be made by the seller.
+reduction or that repairs be made by the seller.